judeabii/react-instagram-clone/README.md

 ```
 npm install
 ```
-To start a development server and run the project in a development environment:
+To start a development server and run the given project in a development environment:
 ```
 npm run dev
 ```